 Part of the museum, which juts out at the back, is made from a restored 1912 lake freighter.

 I was so fascinated by this structure that I asked curator Ian Bell about it.

 He explained that “the initial design and architecture of the Port Dover Harbour Museum was done by The Design Group – Tom Lehari and Max Morrison.
 The Museum was re-opened in 2000.
-The idea for the wheelhouse actually came from members the Dover Mills Heritage Association who spearheaded to building of the museum.
+The idea for the wheelhouse actually came from members the Dover Mills Heritage Association.
 The William P. Snyder Jr., built in 1912, had been scrapped in Port Colborne in the 1980s.
-A Port Dover resident had purchased the wheelhouse and brought it here with some scheme in mind (I’ve heard aquarium).
-Whatever plans he may have had for it never came to fruition.
+A Port Dover resident had purchased the wheelhouse and brought it here with some scheme in mind.
 As the new museum was being planned the wheelhouse was sitting in the shipyard next door.
-The Heritage Association purchased it and had it incorporated into the design.
-It continues to be a popular component of the museum and contributes a lot to the exterior appearance.”
+The Heritage Association purchased it and had it incorporated into the design.”

 Photo above is courtesy of Port Dover Harbour Museum; all other photos on this page are by Guylaine Spencer

 The Port Dover Harbour Museum is located at 44 Harbour Street.
-It’s easy to find.
-It’s close to the beach and the pier (as well as the large and unusual-looking blue-and-white Tim Horton’s.)
+It’s close to the beach and the pier.
 There is free parking.

 The museum sells maritime-themed artwork, handicrafts, books, music CDs and postcards.

-There is no restaurant on site but you’re right near the landmark Erie Beach Hotel restaurant (where we had lunch of local perch and delicious “celery bread”) and the vintage Arbour hotdog stand.
+There is no restaurant on site but you’re right near the landmark Erie Beach Hotel restaurant (home of local perch and delicious “celery bread”) and the vintage Arbour hotdog stand.